umbraco/UmbracoDocs/umbraco-cloud/upgrades/migrate-from-umbraco-7-to-8.md

 ## Prerequisites

-* A Umbraco 7 Cloud project running **the latest version of Umbraco 7**
+* A Umbraco 7 Cloud project running **the latest version of Umbraco 7**.
-* Make sure Umbraco Forms data is not handled as content
+* Make sure Umbraco Forms data is not handled as content.
-  * See [Umbraco Forms on Cloud](../deployment/umbraco-forms-on-cloud.md#how-forms-are-handled-on-umbraco-cloud) for more details on how to check the setting
+  * See [Umbraco Forms on Cloud](../deployment/umbraco-forms-on-cloud.md#how-forms-are-handled-on-umbraco-cloud) for more details on how to check the setting.
-* A clean Cloud project running the latest version of Umbraco 8 with **at least 2 environments**
+* A clean Cloud project running the latest version of Umbraco 8 with **at least 2 environments**.

 {% hint style="info" %}
 We strongly recommend having at least 2 environments on the Umbraco 8 project.